qd600600/physiology-first-framework-signal-analysis/WHITEPAPER.md

 ## Acknowledgments

-The authors thank the creators of the publicly available datasets (WESAD, DEAP, AMIGOS, SEED, MAHNOB-HCI, ASCERTAIN, DREAMER, DECAF) for enabling reproducible research.
+The authors thank the creators of the publicly available datasets (WESAD, SWELL, DRIVE-DB, Nurses, CRWD, MMASH, DEAP, AMIGOS, SEED, MAHNOB-HCI, ASCERTAIN) for enabling reproducible research.
 Computational resources were provided by independent research infrastructure.
 No external funding was received for this investigation.

 ## Author Contributions